gDelgado14/gDelgado14.github.io/_posts/2016-10-16-introversion.md

 #### Mental Catharsis

-Both blogging and journaling as really good cathartic devices.
+Both blogging and journaling serve as really good cathartic devices.
 I have a well-meaning minion in my head (let's call him 'banana') that sometimes grabs hold of his megaphone and just doesn't shut up.
 Banana's stream of [sometimes] amazing deliberations is probably infinite.
 And it seems like the only way to shut him up is to write down some of his ideas.

 ![banana back at it again](http://www.adweek.com/prnewser/wp-content/uploads/sites/8/2016/04/roll-call-minion-megaphone.jpg)